ooni/probe-cli/internal/enginenetx/DESIGN.md

 In this case, we pick up the right bridge configuration and successfully use it after two seconds.
 This configuration is provided by the `bridgesPolicy`.

+## Limitations and Future Work

+1. We should integrate the [engineresolver](../engineresolver/) package with this package more tightly: doing that would allow users to configure the order in which we use DNS-over-HTTPS resolvers (see [probe#2675](https://github.com/ooni/probe/issues/2675)) and would allow us to improve our adaptive strategies when using these resolvers.

+2. We lack a mechanism to dynamically distribute new bridges IP addresses to probes using, for example, the check-in API and possibly other mechanisms.
+Lacking this functionality, our bridge strategy is incomplete since it rests on a single bridge being available.